Robot vacuum

 Did You Know?
 (Interesting Facts & Stats)

-• Did you know that robot vacuum sales increased by 51% in 2023?
+• Did you know that the robot vacuum cleaner market’s revenue increased by approximately 24.3% in 2023?
 This means more families are discovering how much time these devices can save in their daily routines.

-• Did you know modern robot vacuums can detect and avoid pet waste with 95% accuracy?
+• Did you know modern robot vacuums can detect and avoid pet waste with high accuracy?
 This means fewer messy accidents and more reliable cleaning, even in homes with pets.

 Common Questions & Quick Fixes